symfony/symfony-docs/cookbook/install/unstable_versions.rst

         }
     }

-Then, open a command console, enter your project directory and execute the following command to update your project dependencies:
+Finally, open a command console, enter your project directory and execute the following command to update your project dependencies:

 .. code-block:: bash